vparrello/FIG-Bioinformatics-Course/0_Getting-Started/Command Line Pre-Knowledge.md

 ```
 Display the size of a file or directory
 ```
-df -sh file/path/or/directory.path
+df -sh path/or/directory
 ```

 ## Archiving and Compression
-1. Compress a file and add a '.gz' suffix
+1. Compress a file and convert to a '.gz' file
 ```
-gzip filename.txt
+gzip filename
 ```
-Decompress a file
+Decompress a file and convert to a different kind of file
 ```
 gunzip filename.gz
 ```